-James Anthony was born in Miami, FL as James Anthony Dempsey in 1959 while his father and uncles worked as Masons in the construction industry and lived there until he was 5 years old until moving back to Queens, NY (Astoria) where he lived until 1968 (James was 8 years old).
-James' Grandfather Dempsey was WWII Veteran and was the Treasurer of the Bricklayers Union during the 60s & 70s.
-In 1968, James' family, Uncles, Aunt and cousins relocated from New York to the desert of Las Vegas, Nevada where James started music classes that year.
-James father, uncles and aunt entered the gaming industry and worked with individuals that showed them the ropes.
-They befriended many influential people within the old regime of Vegas and thus began to develop and change the way Las Vegas handled tourism and filling the hotels and casinos with family owned, Las Vegas Travel and the technology of that time for training the gamblers.
+James Anthony was born James Anthony Dempsey in December 1959.
+James and his family lived in Queens (Astoria), New York.
+During that time, James' Grandfather Dempsey was the Treasurer of the Bricklayers Union between 1960 & 1970 and his father and uncles were Masons within the construction industry.
+Grandfather Dempsey was also served as a WWII Veteran.
+In 1967, James was 8 when his family and Uncle's family, relocated to the desert of Las Vegas, Nevada where James started music classes that year.
+The family entered the gaming industry and worked with individuals that showed them the ropes.
+They befriended many influential people within the old regime of Vegas and thus began to develop and change the way tourism was handled in Las Vegas.

 James' uncle Dale Dempsey conceived, manufactured and placed 21 and Craps video training video machines in many of the casinos during the 70s called M&D Video Systems Corporation of Las Vegas (reference newspaper article).

-Some of the hotels included the Flamingo (my uncle Dale Dempsey created the Flamingo Fling and is still a vacation package today).
-Las Vegas Travel also provided for the Stardust, CalNeva Lodge in Lake Tahoe, the Hilton Hotel, the Sands and many others.
-In fact, James was given a Cal-Neva Gold Card when he was 19 years old and anything with a signature.
+Some of the hotels included the Flamingo, Stardust, The Mirage, Hilton Hotel, the Sands Hotel, CalNeva Lodge in Lake Tahoe, and many others.
+In fact, James was given a Cal-Neva Gold Card when he was 19 years old (1979) for anything with a signature.
 They even set James up in Frank Sinatra's room when James would visit. (as long as Frank wasn't staying there at the time).
 The flight into the Lake Tahoe Airport was like riding over the top of a roller coaster when it crested the mountains.

 1973: James entered high school and was swooped up by the choir teacher, Mr. Clark Black, as a baritone/bass singer within the varsity & male choirs throughout his four years at Chaparral High School in Las Vegas.
 In the mid-‘70s, James was a bit of a scrapper and didn't like bullies pickin' on the underdog and at 6' 2" tall and 220 lbs, he understood what it took to survive in a tough gambling town at a young age.
 James' Irish/Italian family and relatives enjoyed the groove of Vegas' action and surrounded him with constant big band and soulful sounds of Sinatra, Elvis, Dino, Tom Jones, Bobby Darin, Doris Day and as a teenager, Earth Wind and Fire, Al Green, Ohio Players, Jackson Five, Average White Band, Billy Paul and so on, thus exposing James to some of the best music ever written and all of this right at his front door.
 This cat's got it in his blood and man does he deliver!